rarelysimple/RarelySimple.AvatarScriptLink/walkthrough-migrate-an-existing-scriptlink-api-solution-based-on-ntst-scriptlinkservice-objects.md

 1. Right-click on the Web Application project and select Properties.
 2. Select the Application tab and make note of the Target framework.

+### .NET Framework 4.6.1 or higher

-3. If your Target Framework is .NET Framework 4.6.1 or higher then you are ready to go.
-Otherwise, take a look at the following considerations.
+If your Target Framework is .NET Framework 4.6.1 or higher then you are ready to go.

 ### .NET Framework 4.5 to 4.6